Arkarachai/STR-FM/README.md

 ## User manual and guide
 We designed the STR profiling pipeline as a collection of tools which can be executed in both commandline or via a GUI on Galaxy.
 The easiest way to use STR-FM pipeline is to via Galaxy platform.
 Current, we have all tools in Galaxy main toolshed (See installation of STR-FM tools from toolshed below) and in Galaxy test website (STR-FM: microsatellite analysis).

+**Note that the tools that are available on standard realease of local Galaxy is dynamic.
+If some of the tools that I used in pipeline are no longer come with the standard release, please download them from Galaxy toolshed.
+If you want to do your work in command line, please also modify the path to those tool that you installed from toolshed.
+With a Galaxy default installation, tools from toolshed will be at the same directory level as the "galaxy" primary build.**

 ## Overview

 Our tools in ‘str_fm’ can be used to: